xartin/gentoo-overlay/README.md

-# gentoo-overlay
-# Gentoo Linux Portage net-nntp overlay for Radarr and Sonarr
+# Gentoo Linux Portage overlay for Radarr and Sonarr

 Current as of 11/27/2017